01 August 2018

 The gift of a SolarBuddy light helps children living in energy poverty to continue studying long after the sun goes down, ultimately improving their education outcomes and overall health and well-being.
 Early stage evaluations indicate that children with a solar light are studying up to 38% longer.

-Solar lighting is a sustainable option that minimises the reliance on the burning of toxic kerosene, dangerous campfires, and expensive battery-powered torches, enabling children to do homework after dark, supports small businesses and improves safety and security of local communities.
+Solar lighting is a sustainable option that minimizes the reliance on the burning of toxic kerosene, dangerous campfires, and expensive battery-powered torches, enabling children to do homework after dark, supports small businesses and improves safety and security of local communities.

-FCTG corporate staffers are also being incentivised to reach the 10,000 SolarBuddy target as six staff members from around the globe will be chosen to accompany SolarBuddy on a trip to Cambodia to deliver the lights and witness the incredible impact the contribution has first-hand.
+FCTG corporate staffers are also being incentivized to reach the 10,000 SolarBuddy target as six staff members from around the globe will be chosen to accompany SolarBuddy on a trip to Cambodia to deliver the lights and witness the incredible impact the contribution has first-hand.

 Charlene Leiss, president of FCTG’s corporate brands, notes the program is already having a positive effect on the team.
 “The feel-good, do-good impact of CSR is undeniable.
 The merits of this new partnership and experience are twofold; there is tremendous value within our workplace coupled with creating more meaningful connections with our clients by offering this wonderful, charitable option.
 The decision to partner with SolarBuddy was a unanimous one,” she said.

-Simon Doble, CEO of SolarBuddy and The Doble Group, agrees: “We are thrilled to be partnering with a global organisation in cievents, assisting us in achieving our mission to provide safe, reliable, effective and innovative solar energy solutions to communities who suffer from the limiting effects of energy poverty.”
+Simon Doble, CEO of SolarBuddy and The Doble Group, agrees: “We are thrilled to be partnering with a global organization in cievents, assisting us in achieving our mission to provide safe, reliable, effective and innovative solar energy solutions to communities who suffer from the limiting effects of energy poverty.”